manishrps/mslearn-dp100/instructions/04-run-experiments.md

 ## Open Jupyter

 While you can use the **Notebooks** page in Azure Machine Learning studio to run notebooks, it's often more productive to use a more fully-featured notebook development environment like *Jupyter*.
-Fortunately, your Azure Machine Learning compute instance includes an installation of Jupyter.

 > **Tip**: Jupyter Notebook is a commonly used open source tool for data science.
 You can refer to the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) if you are unfamiliar with it.